 Variety is important in our diets, and that includes eating fruits and vegetables.
 Therefore, knowing the importance of healthy eating, dealing with a picky eater can be pretty frustrating.
 Mealtimes can become stressfully painful and a parent-child power struggle can arise leading you to ask, “What can I do?”.
 Don’t worry, continue reading and we’ll show you simple ways to tweak mealtime and go from fussy to foodie (or at least get your child to try new foods!).

-Let us know how these tips work out and keep a look out for more tips and tricks to combat picky eating coming soon in our App!
+Let us know how these tips for picky eaters work out and keep a look for more tips and tricks to combat picky eating in our App!